 Consolidate Debt – If you have additional debt that has a high interest rate and you have enough equity in your home, you could consolidate that debt into your home loan and pay interest at a much lower rate.

 Once you know why, you’ll know if it makes sense.
+Check out this useful tool and discover if there is a better mortgage option for you.

 Things to Consider Before Refinancing